vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Label Smoothing.md

 $\frac{\alpha}{K}$ then is the uniform distribution, a vector of equal probabilities for each label.
 The probabilities are defined by parameter $\alpha$.

+The probability of a correct class is assigned a probability determined by $1-\alpha$, while the remaining probability for the other classes distributed into the vector by the addition of $\frac{\alpha}{K}$.

 If $\alpha = 0$, the labels aren't smoothed and we get back the original [[One hot encoding]], but if $\alpha = 1$, we get the [[uniform distribution]] of the labels.

 In code, this is defined as: